Mr-Kaos/The-Rip-DB/README.md

    > **Optional:** When running this command, after the database is deployed, it will prompt to ask if you want to deploy sample data.
 Type `y` and press enter to insert some sample data.
 4. Open the file `site/private_core/config/db.php` and edit its database constants to suit your database setup.
    > *The password is left blank in this file too!*
+5. In the terminal, move into the `site` directory and run `composer install` to download the two PHP dependencies.
-5. Finally, in the terminal, move into the `site` directory and use `php -S localhost:8080` to run the site locally.
+6. Finally, in the same directory in the terminal, use `php -S localhost:8080` to run the site locally.

 A more detailed (and automated) guide will be produced as the project progresses.